-Trademarks allow their owners to prevent others from using identical or confusingly similar marks to identify their goods and services.
+Trademarks allow their owners to prevent others from using identical or confusingly similar marks on their goods and services.
 Every enterprise operates under a trade name, and most also have trademarks that are separately protectable.

 Indeed, registering and enforcing one's trademarks is crucial to differentiating one's products from those of competitors.
-While unregistered trade names receive a degree of protection, proper registration is vital for any successful business.
+While unregistered trade names receive a degree of protection, proper registration is a virtual necessity for any successful business.

-Trademarks and related IPRs are principally protected under the Law on Marks, Trade Names and Acts of Unfair Competition of 2002.
+Trademarks and related IPRs are protected under the Law on Marks, Trade Names and Acts of Unfair Competition of 2002.
 The Law lists the steps for registering a trademark and the scope of protection.
-An applicant who has already registered a mark in another member country of the Paris Convention will have priority in registering that mark in Cambodia.
+An applicant who has already registered a mark in another member country of the Paris Convention will have priority in registering the mark in Cambodia.

-The application process begins with the filing of an application form, with fifteen specimens of the mark, and if filed through an agent, an original notarized power of attorney.
-Unless the application is rejected and requires an appeal, it usually takes about six months from filing to issuance of the final certificate to complete the registration process.
+The application process begins with the filing of an application form, fifteen specimens of the mark, and if filed by an agent, an original notarized power of attorney.
+Unless the application is rejected and requires an appeal, it usually takes about four months from filing to issuance of the final certificate.